Last Updated on 8th September 2020 by Tuppenny

 Is Extreme Frugality Really That Extreme?

-What extreme thriftiness is for me might seem like extreme cheapskate to you or maybe it feels just like mainstream living?
+What extremely frugal ways to save money looks like to me might seem more like being an extreme cheapskate to you, or maybe it feels just like mainstream living?

-Yet at the time I hadn’t realized my Mother was being super frugal, I just thought she was slightly eccentric.
+At the time I hadn’t realized my Mother was being super frugal, I just thought she was being eccentric!

 And that could sum up how others may view you when you are aiming to become very frugal – slightly eccentric.